-The current standards have been in place for the past six years and were updated following extensive engagement with osteopaths and patients, and with a Stakeholder Reference Group, which included the Council of Osteopathic Educational Institutions, the Institute of Osteopathy, the National Council for Osteopathic Research, the Osteopathic Alliance, and patients.
+The previous standards were in place since 2012 and were updated following extensive engagement with osteopaths and patients, and with a Stakeholder Reference Group, which included the Council of Osteopathic Educational Institutions, the Institute of Osteopathy, the National Council for Osteopathic Research, the Osteopathic Alliance, and patients.

-We began to review the current Osteopathic Practice Standards in January 2016 with an initial call for evidence.
+The review process began in January 2016 with an initial call for evidence.
 We then conducted a three-month consultation from August 2017 which considered whether the standards continued to reflect current practice.
-The consultation produced extremely valuable feedback and we are grateful to all those who gave their time to help us in shaping these updated standards.
+The consultation provided extremely valuable feedback and we are grateful to all those who gave their time to help us in shaping these updated standards.

 August 2017 to October 2017

 Consultation on the draft revised standards.

 November 2017 to January 2018

 Feedback evaluated and considered with the help of the Stakeholder Reference Group.

 January 2018 to March 2018